jaxson-lybbert/E-Commerce-Back-End/README.md

 ## Usage

 After your local instance of MySQL is set into the .env file, you can add, update, and delete products, categories, and various tags to the e-commerce database using Insomnia testing routes.
+A video demo can be found [here](https://drive.google.com/file/d/1cwa_ewhaiLSr17U-Eb8pWVQJ3FPEFWTR/view).

 ## Contributing